 Da Nang is booming right now.
 It’s growing quickly, which is obvious by the amount of construction around.
 Although 1 million people live here, it feels like a lot less, especially if coming in from chaotic Ho Chi Minh or Hanoi.
 It’s easy to be on the main street one minute surrounded by people and with just one turn, find yourself in complete solitude on a cute little alley.

+For this and many other reasons, it's continuously considered one of the best places to live in Asia for expats.
 The locals are welcoming and there’s a small but great expat community..
 It’s easy to meet people from all over the world, some of whom are just in town for a few days and others who have made Da Nang home for years.
 Although the community is small, there’s a wide range of people who have decided to call this place home.
 From the meditating yogi, the musician, the digital nomad, the English teacher and everything in between, you’re likely to meet like-minded people while here.

 Simply put: Da Nang is easily one of the best places to visit in Vietnam.